agb32/cosmadoc/docs/source/environmental.md

 ## Solar Panels

-In 2023, we installed approximately £1m of solar panel infrastructure on the site hosting the data centre, to provide power for COSMA, helping to offset CO2, in conjuncation with Durham University Estates and Facilities.
+In 2023, we installed approximately £1m of solar panel infrastructure on the site hosting the DiRAC data centre, to provide power for COSMA, helping to offset CO2, in conjuncation with Durham University Estates and Facilities.
+This is expected to provide around 7% of COSMA's annual energy needs.

 Installed facilities include panels situated on: